Update · June 2026

 Consulting Tracks ?

 The defendants in Lindke v.
-King are St. Clair County public officials: Sheriff Mat King in his official capacity, and Dale Kays, the Central Dispatch officer who entered the 2019 PPO into the Law Enforcement Information Network as state law required him to do.
-Both are represented by Fletcher Fealko Shoudy and Francis PC of Port Huron.
-The Michigan Municipal Risk Management Authority, the public self-insurance pool that covers St. Clair County public entity defendants, is a confirmed representative client of Fletcher Fealko.
-Shoudy is a member of the firm’s Insurance Defense Work Group.
+King are St. Clair County public officials: Sheriff Mat King and Dale Kays, the Central Dispatch officer who entered the 2019 PPO into the LEIN system as state law required.
+Both are represented by Fletcher Fealko Shoudy and Francis PC.
+The Michigan Municipal Risk Management Authority — the public self-insurance pool covering St. Clair County public entity defendants — is a confirmed representative client of Fletcher Fealko.

 $400K+

 Conservative defense cost estimate, Lindke v.
-King alone, 6.5 years
+King alone

 7